sonictim/SMDupeRemover/README.md

 # SMDupeRemover
- CLI tool to find and remove duplicate filenames in Soundminer SQLITE databases.
+ CLI tool to find and remove duplicate filenames in Soundminer SQLITE databases.\
+ This program only looks at filenames, not content.

 ##### USE AT YOUR OWN RISK I OFFER NO SUPPORT OF ANY KIND.
 BACK UP YOUR DATABASES BEFORE YOU USE THIS PROGRAM!
 If you are unfailiar with how to run CLI tools or the terminal scares you, maybe this isn't for you.